-Are you forever beating yourself up about how ‘healthy’ or ‘unhealthy’ your lifestyle is?
-Fortunately, as a society we have become increasingly aware of our health and how our lifestyle and lifestyle choices are impacting our overall well-being However, despite our new found awareness of the many dangers lurking in our exercise, food, drinking and smoking choices – there seems to have been no significant improvement in our nation’s general health statistics.
+Are you forever beating yourself up about how ‘unhealthy’ your lifestyle is?
+Fortunately, as a society, we have become increasingly aware of our health and how our lifestyle choices are impacting our overall well-being.
+However, despite our newfound awareness of the many dangers lurking in our exercise, food, drinking, and smoking choices, there seems to have been no significant improvement in our nation’s general health statistics.

 So why is this?
-Why is it that although every other person we know has gym membership/drinks green juices/is an expert yogi – society as a whole is none the healthier?
-We all seem to know how to live healthier lives and make better life choices, but seem none the better for it.
+Why is it that although every other person we know has a gym membership/drinks green juices/is an expert yogi, society as a whole is none the healthier?
+We all seem to know how to live healthier lives and make better life choices, but seemingly none the better for it.

 When we are part of loving, supportive and nurturing relationships our stress levels are significantly decreased, we have a sense of belonging and purpose, we feel less anxious and better protected, we enjoy higher levels of oxytocin – the list goes on.
 Basically, when we live in a spirit of greater love we are filled with greater, more positive, more satisfying thoughts and emotions.
 This not only makes us feel good, but it can make us feel physically better.

 Learn how you can manifest love by using The Law Of Attraction by clicking here now!

 How do you like to de-stress?